lorenzosani/neureka-scripts/README.md

 - This work has been produced in collaboration with [@Sara](https://www.linkedin.com/in/sara-masarone) 👩

-- The code has initially been produced as part as an attempt to the global [Neureka Challenge](https://neureka-challenge.com/). 🧠
+- The code has initially been produced as part of an attempt to the global [Neureka Challenge](https://neureka-challenge.com/). 🧠

 - But I'm still on it: This is a work in progress! 🚧